CaptainKokomo/Codex-dropbox/docs/stage0-first-run-guide.md

 ## 1. Launching NodeLab

-1. Download the packaged Windows build of NodeLab Stage 0 (``NodeLab-Stage0-Windows.zip``) from the official release page provided with your installer delivery.
+1. Download the packaged Windows build of NodeLab Stage 0 (`NodeLab-Stage0-Windows.zip`) from the release channel that accompanies this source drop.
 2. Inside the ZIP you will find two ready-to-run options:
-   - ``NodeLab-Setup.exe`` – runs an installer that places NodeLab in ``C:\Program Files\NodeLab`` and adds a desktop shortcut.
+   - `NodeLab-Setup.exe` – runs an installer that places NodeLab in `C:\Program Files\NodeLab` and adds a desktop shortcut.
-   - ``NodeLab.exe`` – a portable edition you can keep on any drive without installing.
+   - `NodeLab.exe` – a portable edition you can keep on any drive without installing.
 3. Double-click either executable.
-If you choose the installer, follow the built-in wizard; it finishes with a ``Launch NodeLab`` button.
+The installer finishes with a **Launch NodeLab** button; the portable build opens immediately.

-> **Important:** The source code repository does not include the compiled executables.
-Always use the packaged release bundle distributed alongside this build when you want to run NodeLab without development tools.
+> **Important:** This repository contains the source only.
+Until you receive the release ZIP, there is no executable to run.

 ## 2. Welcome Screen

 - On first launch, NodeLab opens to a warm welcome panel that sets expectations for the onboarding journey.
-- Click **Get Started** to continue.
+- Click **Let’s get started** to continue.
 This button is the only way forward; there is no command line fallback.

 ## 3. Choose Your Save Folder